Looking for a sports marketing book?

 Preview.
 Instructors or organizational buyers wishing to review the text may email The Author for free access to the text and instructor’s materials.
 For each chapter, Team Sports Marketing includes (a) PowerPoint slides containing class exercises and discussion (b) list of key terms & chapter essay question, and (c) multiple choice test bank questions.

-The text begins with, What is sports marketing?, including the framework for the chapters.
-You may sample part of Chapter 2, Antecedents to Fan Identification and Passion or Chapter 9, on Managing the Sportscape for free.
+The text preface begins with, What is sports marketing? and Chapter 1 introduces the framework for the chapters.
+You may also sample part of Chapter 2, Antecedents to Fan Identification and Passion or Chapter 9, on Managing the Sportscape for free.
 An overview of each section of the book can also be viewed for each of the sections in the text: The Fan, Marketing Management, and Sponsorships.
 The Marketing Management section contains the majority of the chapters–and that overview page contains an introduction to each of these chapters.

 Credit.
 Many of the ideas and content in this text can be credited to learning from the best, our advisory board members of Baylor’s Sports Sponsorship & Sales program:

 TEAMS (Executives on advisory board)

 - NBA Office: Murray Cohn

 - Charlotte Bobcats: Flavil Hampsten, Chris Zeppenfeld